hcallahan-lowrisc/ibex-demo-system/README.md

 An alternative system for installing all of the project dependencies is provided using the Nix package manager.
-Once installed and the dependencies are fetched from the internet, you can enter a shell with all of the software required for building by running the command `nix develop .#labenv` in the root directory of the project.
+Once installed and the dependencies are fetched from the internet, you can enter a shell with all of the software required for building by running the command `nix develop` in the root directory of the project.
 To leave this environment, simply run `exit`.

 ### Installing